LouisaBarrett/weathertalk/README.md

 }
 ```

-This API response confirms that our API key is working, and now we can pull it into our application.
+This API response confirms that our API key is working, and now we can pull the data being returned into our application.

+---

 ### The Project: Weather Talk